How to pass your driving theory test

-If you’re a learner, or you’re upgrading your existing licence to drive something else e.g. a motorbike, you’ll need to pass a theory test, and will need a provisional licence to take the test.
+If you’re a learner, or you’re upgrading your existing licence to drive something else, you’ll need to pass a theory test.
+You'll also need a provisional licence to take the test.

-If you’re upgrading from an automatic to a manual licence, you don’t need to sit the test again – but you’ll need to re-sit the practical test.
+If you’re upgrading from an automatic to a manual licence, you don’t need to sit the test again.
+But you will need to re-sit the practical test.

 How much does it cost?

-The driving theory test costs £23 for cars.
+The driving theory test costs £23 for cars and motorbikes.
 Unlike the practical car driving test, the cost of the theory test is the same no matter when you take it.

 Grab yourself a copy of the Highway Code.
 It’s the best place to start and is also the source from which the test takes its questions.

-The Driver and Vehicle Standards Agency (DVSA) also have an online guide which explains how the test works, and has some sample questions which can help you prepare.
+The Driver and Vehicle Standards Agency (DVSA) also have an online guide which explains how the test works.
+It also has some sample questions that can help you prepare.

 The DVSA also have an online practice test, where you can do practice exams for free.
 It replicates the conditions you’ll face in the proper exam.